Is Indoor or Outdoor Exercise Better?

 - Well Rounded Routine: Health clubs come equipped with all the equipment you need for a complete, full-body workout.
 When you’re exercising outdoors, you’re at the mercy of your surroundings to provide you with the tools to reach that same full-body burn.
 Whether you’re an avid or just casual outdoor exerciser, you should still hit the gym for specialty strength and cardio equipment you cannot find in nature, or for compliments to your active lifestyle, like a whirlpool or yoga classes for recovery.

 - Accountability: Having a health club membership provides accountability.
 You’re committed and investing financially in your health, which keeps you motivated to see a return on your investment.
 Not only are health club dues a great way to motivate you to check-in, but club services also provide accountability.
 If you have a standing appointment with your personal trainer, or have pre-registered for a group exercise class or fee-based program, you’re more likely to hold yourself accountable to show up.

 - Community: Nature is beautiful, but outdoor workouts are often things you do alone.
 When you visit a health club, however, you’re walking in the door of a community of like-minded friends.
 Having other people around to help you out, cheer you on, hold you accountable, and to chat with before, during and after your workout makes exercise feel fun and social, and like less of a chore.

 Finding the Balance

-Both indoor and outdoor workouts have advantages, so we encourage you to find the balance that compliments your fitness wants and needs.
+Both indoor and outdoor exercise have advantages, so we encourage you to find the balance that compliments your fitness wants and needs.
 If you already have a regular fitness routine, consider shaking things up this summer!
 It is proven that getting out of your usual routine can help jump start your body to surpass the plateaus that are leaving you stuck.
-So get outdoors and benefit or stop indoors and benefit as well!
+So get outdoors and benefit or come indoors and benefit as well!